backslashxx/bindhosts/Documentation/hiding.md

    - if hosts_file_redirect fails, install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)

 ## KernelSU
- Hiding in KernelSU should work as is as long as
+ Hiding in KernelSU should just work, provided that:
-  1. you have path_umount
+  1. you have path_umount (GKI, backported)
   2. no conflicing modules (e.g. Magical Overlayfs)

  Recommendations:
-  - if non-gki and kernel does not have path_umount, ask kernel dev to [backport](https://github.com/tiann/KernelSU/pull/1464) it
+  - if kernel is non-gki and kernel lacks path_umount, ask kernel dev to [backport this feature](https://github.com/tiann/KernelSU/pull/1464)
   - uninstall conflicting modules?
   - alternatively, just install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)

 ## Magisk
  Hiding in Magisk (and clones) should just work as is.
- - add apps you need to hide root from onto denylist.
+ - Add the apps you want to hide root from to the denylist.
  - optionally you can also use [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases/)

 # FAQ